shaunrd0/dot/README.md

 stow --adopt -t ~ .
 ```

-**Warning:** Since `--adopt` is used to force linking to conflicting files, but doing so could result in the loss of some configs within your local copy of the repository.
+**Warning:** `--adopt` is used to link conflicting files, but doing so could result in the loss of some configs within your local copy of the repository.
 After running `stow --adopt .`, be sure to check `git status` is clean.
-If a file has been modified or deleted, restore the file or otherwise discard the local changes to be up-to-date with `origin/master` and it will immediately be restored on your system as well, since the files are now linked.
+If a file has been modified, discard the local changes to be up-to-date with `origin/master` and it will be restored on your system as well, since the files are now linked.

 We could run the following commands to restore changed files
 ```bash